matthieule/gaussian_process_regression/README.md

 <img src="https://github.com/matthieule/gaussian_process_regression/blob/master/figures/1d_estimation.png" alt="alt text" width=500px>

-The blue line is the mean of the interpolating Gaussian process, the green lines are the +/- one variance.
+The blue line is the mean of the interpolating Gaussian process, the green lines are the +/- two standard deviation.

 All the pictures from this example can be reproduced by running